 In any divorce proceeding, the court will allocate the parental rights and responsibilities for the care of the minor child of the marriage based on what it determines to be in the child’s best interest.
 The court makes this determination based on testimony and evidence presented.

 The court will then designate a parent (or sometimes both) to be the child’s residential parent and legal custodian and further divide and allocate other rights and responsibilities for the child’s care, including, but not limited to, child support and parenting time.

 In Ohio, the amount one pays in child support is derived from a formula.
+Several factors affect what is considered income.
 There are guidelines that the State has set based on the income of each parent and the number of children involved.
-There are several factors that may affect what is considered income.
 Additionally, if a parent is not employed, the court can consider many factors to establish a “potential income” to be used in the formula.
 A few examples of what the court would consider:

 - The parent’s prior employment experience

 - The parent’s education